-Your first step is to evaluate InDesign Server to see if it’s the right technology for the solution you have in mind.
-Plug-ins and scripts can be prototyped on Adobe InDesign software first.
-You should make sure that you have the appropriate development skills, including a working knowledge of C++ and scripting and, ideally, some experience developing publishing tools or plug-ins for the desktop version of InDesign.
+Your first step is to evaluate InDesign Server to see if it’s the right technology for your solution.
+Plug-ins and scripts can be prototyped on InDesign software first.
+You should make sure you have the appropriate development skills, including a working knowledge of C++ and scripting and, ideally, some experience developing publishing tools or plug-ins for the desktop version of InDesign.
 If you don’t have these skills, you may want to contact a partner for consultancy, training, or licensing of existing technology.

 To aid your evaluation, you can also download and review the following resources.

-This document, which is part of the InDesign Server Software Development Kit (SDK), gives an overview of InDesign Server.
-Review the Getting Started and Introduction sections which detail how to install and run InDesign Server in a simple environment and briefly describes how to communicate with InDesign Server through SOAP and Java™.
+The InDesign Server Software Development Kit (SDK), gives an overview of InDesign Server.
+Review the Getting Started and Introduction sections which detail how to install and run InDesign Server in a simple environment and briefly describes how to communicate with InDesign Server through SOAP.

 Because InDesign Server shares the same codebase as InDesign, many developers find it useful to start developing with the desktop version of the application.
 They use it to prototype their ideas before making the jump to InDesign Server.

-Partners who wish to resell InDesign Server as an integrated component should work with their Adobe representative.
-Adobe offers discounts to partners through FLP distributors.
-InDesign Server is also sold through Adobe Volume Licensing.
+Partners who wish to resell InDesign Server as an integrated component should work with their Adobe representative or an Adobe Distributor.

-Adobe InDesign CS6 Server can be licensed for use by systems integrators and third-party developers as well as in-house development teams.
-If you purchase a broader solution from an Adobe partner, pricing can vary greatly according to the specific configuration and other components of the solution.
+Adobe InDesign Server can be licensed for use by systems integrators and third-party developers as well as in-house development teams.

 Pricing of the InDesign Server engine varies according to the nature of the solution, its usage, and how it is deployed.
-When you talk to your Adobe representative or solutions partner, you may want to be prepared with answers to the following questions:
+When you talk to your Adobe representative or solutions partner, be prepared with answers to the following questions:

 - Is the solution available to external employees?
 Are you a partner planning to offer a hosted service or an organization planning to offer a web-based solution that you want to make available to people outside your own network?
 If so, Premium license is recommended